Required

 Key Takeaways

-The southern and southwestern states falter in many of the areas where the midwestern states thrive, but that doesn’t mean just because you live in the south you are doomed to bad credit or if you live in the Midwest you don’t need to think about your credit.
+The southern and southwestern states falter in many of the areas where the midwestern states thrive, but that doesn’t mean just because you live in the South you are doomed to bad credit or that if you live in the Midwest, you don’t need to think about your credit.

 No matter where you live, your credit report and score are ultimately up to you.